woodrowbarlow/c64os-example-app/README.md

 # C64 OS Example App

-This is (work in progress) project template set up to cross-assemble for the C64 from Linux, specifically for making C64 OS applications.
+This is a (work in progress) project template set up to cross-assemble for the C64 from Linux, specifically for making C64 OS applications.

 C64 OS is a graphical general-purpose operating system for the Commodore 64,